captn3m0/codechef/_problems/easy/TLG.md

 Input

-The first line of the input will contain a single integer N (N <= 10000) indicating the number of rounds in the game.
+The first line of the input will contain a single integer N (N &lt;= 10000) indicating the number of rounds in the game.
 Lines 2,3,...,N+1 describe the scores of the two players in the N rounds.
 Line i+1 contains two integer Si and Ti, the scores of the Player 1 and 2 respectively, in round i.
-You may assume that 1 <= Si <= 1000 and 1 <= Ti <= 1000.
+You may assume that 1 &lt;= Si &lt;= 1000 and 1 &lt;= Ti &lt;= 1000.

 Output